Schockwav3/SMILESGeneratorPredictor/README.md

 - `plot_generated_smiles`: Visualises the ratio of generated SMILES and AXL-classified SMILES across the epochs.

-## SMILES Predictor using a MLP and Morgan Fingerprints, Molecule Descriptors for validation
+## Train SMILES Predictor using a MLP and Morgan Fingerprints, Molecule Descriptors for validation

 ### Device Selection